r-lyeh-archived/dessert/README.md

 }

 unittest() {                  // unittest description in parentheses is optional
-    test3( 1,==,2 );          // this shall fail
+    test3( 1,==,1 );          // this shall pass
 }

 int main() {
-    // run all defined unit-tests above.
+    // petitsuite::units() runs batch of all unit-tests defined above.
-    // auto-tests below do not need this. petitsuite::units();
+    // however, auto-tests defined below do not need this. petitsuite::units();
-    return 0;
+    // we are done. logs will be printed to stdout when app finishes.
+    // to change this behaviour point on_report/on_warning callbacks to your own. return 0;
 }